hari-prakash/sta309/r-help/02-categorial-data.md

 	 no yes
 	 30  21

+(The part of the commands above after the `#` sign are comments and won't be interpreted by R; you don't have to enter the comments into R. They are there for your preference.)

-The prop.table function takes the frequencies in a table and converts them to percentages.
+The `prop.table` function takes the frequencies in a table and converts them to percentages.
 The function can be used to obtain the percentages for each cell, row percentages, or column percentages as shown below.

 	> prop.table(bbqtable) # gives the cell percentages